Say It's Fast Three Times! - The Closed Kinetic Chain Upper Extremity Test - More Than Just a Tongue TwisterFeb 14, 2018

 Those ‘unwilling or unable to perform or developed pain during the test were not able to participate in their sport pain-free in the glenohumeral complex.’
 (Pontillo et al 2014)

-Would you like to learn more about the CKCUET and join the thousands of therapists and trainers worldwide who have stopped guessing and started measuring their patients and clients using the MAT.
+Join the thousands of therapists and trainers worldwide who have stopped guessing and started measuring their patients and clients using the MAT.

 Stay connected with the latest MAT news and updates!